Jeremy Pena Player Props: Astros vs. Tigers

 Tigers Pitching Rankings (2022)

-- Tigers pitchers combined to surrender 167 home runs (one per game), the 10th-fewest in baseball.
+- The Tigers surrendered the 10th-fewest home runs in baseball (167 total, one per game).

-- Boyd makes his first start of the season for the Tigers.
+- Manning takes the mound for his first start of the season for the Tigers.

-- In his last appearance on Saturday, Oct.
-15, the 32-year-old left-hander, came out of the bullpen and went a scoreless third of an inning against the Houston Astros.
+- In his last appearance on Wednesday, Sept.
+21, the 25-year-old right-hander, started and went 5 1/3 innings against the Baltimore Orioles.

 © 2023 Data Skrive.
 All rights reserved.